hopestarter/hopestarterapp/docs/api.md

 	$ curl -H "Authorization: Bearer <your_access_token>" -X GET http://localhost:8000/api/some/api/method/

+If you want to request a token with multiple scopes separate the scopes with a space character, e.g. in URL encoding: `scope=update-profile%20set-location`.

 ##  Authentication with social network identity via mobile app (_/o/auth/_)

 TBD